Welcome to RJS

 Early Years Team

-Mrs McKenna, Miss Howe, Miss Noble, Miss Shaw, Miss Hencher, Mrs Waldron, Mrs Gallery, Miss Bridge
+Mrs Harrison, Miss Noble, Miss Shaw, Miss Hencher, Mrs Waldron, Miss Bridge

 If you have any queries or concerns, please speak to me.
 I am always around for a quick word first thing in the morning or will be happy to meet you at some other time if you need more time.

 - Please label all clothing.
 That way if anything gets lost, we can return it to you.

 - If you know someone new will be picking up your child from school, please let me know or ring our school office.

 - We will be outside most days at some point.
 Please ensure your child has appropriate outdoor clothing (waterproof coat with a hood, waterproof shoes, or sunhat depending on the weather).